-And, by all accounts, they’ve done a successful job.
-In 2014, the number user days on the Upper Animas was back up to 678, and, more importantly, no one has died in a commercial trip in more than a decade.
+And, by all accounts, they've done a successful job.
+In 2014, the number user days on the Upper Animas was back up to 678, and, more importantly, no one has died in a commercial trip since 2009.

 Top 10 in the U.S.Ponce said customers interested in rafting the Upper Animas must first go through an extensive approval process.
 They are required to have rafting experience, be in good physical condition and be able to swim.